SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/grid_4/components_of_a_grid.en.md

 created.
 After the session is created, the Distributor stores in the Session Map the relation between the session id and Node where the session is being executed.

+## Node

+A Node can be present several times in a Grid.
+Each Node takes care of managing the slots for the available browsers of the machine where it is running.

+The Node registers itself to the Distributor through the Event Bus, and its configuration is sent as part of the registration message.

+By default, the Node auto-registers all browser drivers available on the path of the machine where it runs.
+It also creates one slot per available CPU for Chromium based browsers and Firefox.
+For Safari and Internet Explorer, only one slot is created.
+Through a specific configuration, it can run sessions in Docker containers.
+You can see more configuration details in the next [section]({{< ref "/grid/grid_4/components_of_a_grid.en.md" >}}).

+A Node only executes the received commands, it does not evaluate, make judgments, or control anything.
+The machines where the Node is running does not need to have the same operating system as the other components.
+For example, A Windows Node might have the capability of offering Internet Explorer as a browser option, whereas this would not be possible on Linux or Mac.

 ## SessionMap
 * Datastore mapping for session id and the node.

 __SessionMap__ is data store used to store the map of session id and the node on which the session is running.

-## Nodes

-* Where the browsers live
-* Registers itself to the hub and communicates its capabilities
-* Receives requests from the hub and executes them

-__Nodes__ are different Selenium instances that will execute tests on individual computer systems.
-There can be many nodes in a grid.
-The machines which are nodes do not need to be the same platform or have the same browser selection as that of the hub or the other nodes.
-A node on Windows might have the capability of offering Internet Explorer as a browser option, whereas this wouldn't be possible on Linux or Mac.

 ## Hub
 * Accepts requests to run tests